Studio 5 clips & YOU(tube)

 Method #1: Upload a video file from the Production Lab onto the Studio 5 server.

 A disk volume called "Studio 5" should mount on all of the computers in the Production Lab.
 On this volume is a folder called "Lab Uploads".
 Make sure your vidoe file is saved as either a Quicktime/Apple Pro Res (HQ) 1920 x 1080 at 29.97 (60i) or an MXF/EXDcam 1920x1080 29.97 (NTSC 60i) 35 or 50 mbps.
 You can use Compressor to convert your Quicktime file to the proper format.
 (Here's an article on how to do this.)
 If this is beyond your abilities, consider a different career or use Method #2.

 Method #2: Bring in an edited HDV sequence on a DV tape.

 This is probably the easiest way to bring video clips into Studio 5.
 Just remember we have an HD studio and switcher.
 Your tape must be HDV 1080 60i (1440 x 1080 29.97).
 If you have a few minutes, it's easy to play back your tape and capture it in real-time onto the Studio 5 server in the Control Room.
 This way you can have it cued immediately for playback.

 Posting Clips onto Video Sharing Sites like YouTube

 Before posting, be sure you have the rights to all of the material in the video.
 This includes having releases for your on-camera talent and license releases for any intellectual property contained in the videos.

-To export a QuickTime movie, look under the "File" menu.
-Select file -> export -> "using quicktime conversion" from the menu.
-Press the "options" button.
-Use H.264 or MPEG-4 as your codec for the QuickTime movie.
+To export a movie, look under the "File" menu.
+Select file -> export -> media.
+H.264 or MPEG-4 are good codecs to use.
 Make a custom size to match the aspect ratio of your work.